vickneee/web-development-studies/labs/03 Setting up Server side/worksheet.md

 This will start your server using nodemon.

 Now, your server should be running with automatic restarts whenever changes are made to your index.js file.
-You can test it by accessing http://localhost:8800 or default http://localhost:3000 in your web browser or using tools like cURL or Postman.
+You can test it by accessing http://localhost:8800 or default http://localhost:3000 in your web browser or using tools like Postman.